 Your doctor or specialist nurse can help you to control symptoms.
 They can:

 - suggest other ways of controlling your symptoms

 - refer you to a symptom control team (a palliative care team)

 Members of the team are experts at controlling symptoms.
 They can help you to stay as well as possible for as long as possible.
-There are symptom control teams in most cancer units.
+There are palliative care teams in most cancer units.
 They are also in hospices and many general hospitals.
-Most symptom control teams have home care services so they can visit you at home.
+Most palliative care teams have home care services so they can visit you at home.